JesusValeraDev/JesusValeraDev.github.io/content/2020-07-02-getting-started-with-open-source-software.md

 <!-- more -->

-Have you ever wondered how you could collaborate with open-source projects, but you didn’t know how to start?
-It couldn’t be easier.
+Have you ever wondered how you could collaborate with open-source projects, but you didn't know how to start?
+It couldn't be easier.
 Take a look:

 - Fork the repository into your account.